 Method of Instruction: The courses will be taught in an asynchronous online format, which means students and the instructor do not need to be logged into the course site simultaneously.
 Moodle will be used as the Learning Management System (LMS) to facilitate the course.
 Moodle is accessed through a website and does not require any installation on the user side.
 Students will receive a unique username and password to access the course site.

 Students are expected to log in each day, Monday-Friday, at a time that is convenient for them.
 Schools must build time into the regular school day, just like a regular course, when all Algebra students from a particular school work on the course simultaneously.
 Some students might need additional time at home to keep up with the rest of the class.

-Students will be required to write out detailed work for each problem assigned, not just provide the answer.
+Students must write out detailed work for each problem assigned, not just provide the answer.

 Scheduled assignments will be due even if the student's school has a day off or students are gone on a field trip.

 Students will need to be cooperative partners in their learning and be committed to fulfilling all coursework and requirements.

 Students that are diligent in following directions, showing work, and practicing good time management, are usually successful in their understanding of Algebra.

 Time Commitment: The amount of time needed to be successful in the course can vary widely from one student to the next.
 A general expectation is 45 minutes per day, 5 days per week.
 Some days may take more or less time based on the assigned tasks.

 Textbook: Algebra I, Pearson/Prentice Hall © 2011 Common Core.
 Authors: Randall I. Charles, Dan Kennedy, and Basia Hall ISBN-13: 978-0-13-3185485 ISBN-10: 0-13-3185486

 Purchasing student textbooks is the responsibility of the school or parent.
 Additional course materials and resources will be available to students via the Moodle course website at no additional cost.

 Technology: Each student needs a computer with reliable high-speed internet access.
 Since the course utilizes audio/video files, a microphone and headphones are needed.